COVID-19 Recommendations for Community Engagement:

 As changes occur to the size, scope and nature of the engaged partnership, ensure that both campus and community partners are involved in discussing the changes.
 Community partners are being impacted by the COVID-19 pandemic as well, so make sure they are integrally involved in discussions about how to shape the partnership as new developments occur.

 Even before the pandemic, communicating and presenting effectively online were important skills for students to acquire.
 Continuing to provide opportunities for students to hone these skills, in combination with safe in-person engagement activities, will enrich community engaged learning for UI students.
 Often community engagement does not occur in our backyard, but across the state, nation, and world, and being able to work professionally in an online world will be invaluable for students as they progress in their career.

 Community engagement is about building mutually beneficial partnerships and relationships, not about reaching a perfect outcome.
 Even the best laid plans for engaged research or engaged teaching during the continuing pandemic may not come to fruition as originally envisioned.
 Instead of worrying about specific project details, focus on continuing to build relationships between campus and community partners so they will be stronger than ever when it's safe to return to normal.

 OCE also encourages campus partners to consider a variety of methods of communication with community partners, including continuing some of the virtual communication practices developed this past year.
 Leveraging virtual communication tools allows faculty and students to stay more closely connected to community partners during times when in-person visits are not available. .

-Please contact the Office of Community Engagement at email@example.com with any questions, concerns or requests for further assistance with community engagement as we prepare for the 2021-22 academic year.
+Please contact the Office of Community Engagement at email@example.com with any questions, concerns or requests for further assistance with community engagement.